CSCI 330: Programming Languages, Spring 2026

 On successful completion of the coruse, the student should be able to:

-While we will discuss theoretical aspects of a range of languages, the applied portions of the course will focus heavily on common lisp, C, and C++.
+While we will discuss theoretical aspects of a range of languages, the applied portions of the course will focus heavily on common lisp, C, and C++, plus the use of lex/flex and yacc/bison (to be introduced in lab).
 Students will be expected to program heavily in each of these languages, applying and evaluating advanced features of each.

 Grade Conversion: